xdpirate/calorific/README.md

 ## Requirements

-You can run Calorific on your own AMP stack, or via Docker (soon).
+You can run Calorific on your own AMP stack, or via Docker.

 ### AMP stack